Concesssion - While, Although, Though

 Point 5: Though

 The conjunction ‘though’ can show concession.
-The conjunction can appear at the beginning, middle, or end of the sentence.
+It can appear at the beginning, in the middle, or at the end of the sentence.

 1. Though the dish is a bit salty, it is really delicious.